jpata/ai-course/markdown/module4_object_detection.md

 In this notebook, we explored two state-of-the-art object detection models.
 *   **YOLOv8** is incredibly fast and easy to use, making it an excellent choice for real-time applications where speed is critical.
 Its reliance on NMS is a defining characteristic of single-stage detectors.
-*   **RT-DETR** represents a newer paradigm, using a transformer architecture to perform end-to-end detection.
+*   **DETR** represents a newer paradigm, using a transformer architecture to perform end-to-end detection.
 This removes the need for hand-tuned components like NMS and can lead to better performance, though often at the cost of higher computational requirements and implementation complexity.

 Our analysis on the ENA24 dataset showed that while pretrained models are a fantastic starting point, their performance on specialized domains is limited by their training data.
 To achieve high accuracy on ENA24's specific animal classes, the clear next step is **fine-tuning**, where we would train these models further on the ENA24 data itself.
 <!-- #endregion -->